 One of the show's favourites was Clive Dunn who took on the role of Lance Corporal Jones in the show.
 Clive, who was 48 when he first joined the show, was actually playing the part of a 70-year-old so was made to look older.
 Prior to the show however, David Jason, who is famously known for playing Derek Trotter in other much-loved sitcom Only Fools and Horses, almost took the role instead!
 It's not known why David didn't end up with taking the part, but the actor then went on to secure fame as the Del-Boy we know and love to this day.

 Just one original cast member is still living

 The show was created and aired over 50 years ago, so as it happens we've sadly has to say goodbye to a number of the main cast.
 However, one original star is still with us: Ian Lavender.
 Youngest of the bunch, Ian played Private Frank Pike in the sitcom.
 Since the show, Ian mostly focused on theatre, but also had a number of appearances in shows such as Eastenders, Coronation Street, and Keeping Up Appearances.

-Ian Lavender is the last living member of the original cast
+Ian Lavender is the last living member of the main cast

-Arthur Lowe recorded his own version of the opening them tune
+Arthur Lowe recorded his own version of the opening theme tune